 These By-Laws are consistent in their definitions, aims, activities and actions with those of ICOMOS as expressed in Articles 3 and 4 of the ICOMOS Statutes.

 This ISC is not a legal entity.

-The contact address of the ISC on [state full name of ISC] is [insert current internet contact address.}
+The contact address of the ISC on [state full name of ISC] is [insert ISC email contact address.}